Skip to main content

 Bidirectional Obsidian sync (the vault is the shared state surface).
 Notion sync with OAuth, conflict resolution, redaction, and rate limiting.

-The MCP layer adds a gateway, registry, sandbox, scaffold, and lifecycle manager.
-GitHub integration for repo context. macOS Keychain for secrets.
+GBuild owns the full MCP lifecycle: a curated 7-server starter pack, a federated catalog with an Integrations panel, PKCE OAuth, sandbox-exec isolation, Ed25519-signed bundles, and per-spawn config injection.
+GitHub integration for repo context. macOS Keychain for secrets, with dual-stack redaction on every agent-facing log path.
 Structured logging spans all three layers (renderer, Electron main, Rust sidecar), with append-only JSONL audit logs rotating daily.

 Meet G